SNIPPET LESSON PLAN FOR:

-Viruses and the Pace of Evolution
+Viruses and the Speed of Evolution

-— Using Film Clips From the Relic
+Using Film Clips from the Relic

 Subject: Science/Biology; Science-Fiction;

-Ages: 14+; High School;
+Ages: 14+: High School;

 Learner Outcomes/Objectives: These film clips and the ensuing discussion and assignment will provide students with an interesting change of pace in studying virology and the speed of evolution.